VasylKhreptak/ComponentBasedUI/README.md

 An easy tool for creating component based animations with no single line of code.
 Based on DoTween.
+Supports animations, sequences and other tools.

 How to install?
 1. Install DoTween and Naughty Attributes.Move Naugthy Attributes to Plugins folder.
 In DoTween panel import all the plugins, set AutoKill = true, AutoPlay = None.